Indiana Hoosiers Logo

 Indiana Hoosiers Emblem

-Indiana University Bloomington and Indiana Hoosiers teams share the same names.
-The sports teams borrowed the emblem from their university, changing nothing in it.
-Over the decades, developers experimented several times with the width and color of the lines, but the main structure remained the same: the connected letters “I” and “U” in the center.
+Indiana University Bloomington and the Indiana Hoosiers teams share the same names.
+The sports teams borrowed the university’s emblem without changing it.
+Over the decades, developers experimented with line width and color several times, but the main structure remained the same: the connected letters “I” and “U” in the center.

 Such dedication to tradition means that the students and staff of the educational institution consider the logo flawless.
-There are no additional elements because the university has no mascot that could be depicted alongside the monogram.
+There are no additional elements because the university has no mascot to depict alongside the monogram.